Skip to main content

 In 2020, Goldstein, an experienced mechanical engineer, was pondering this view when it dawned on him: “Why not wrap buildings in a heated blanket?”

-Goldstein invented prefabricated, modular panels with heating, cooling, and ventilation that are installed onto a building’s façade.
+Goldstein invented prefabricated, modular facade panels with insulation, heating, cooling, and ventilation that are installed onto a building’s façade.
 They can work with a variety of energy-efficient HVAC systems, including heat pumps.
 With these panels, a retrofit — rather than a costly rebuild — can bolster insulation, replace leaky windows, and filter indoor air of mold, smoke, and other pollutants.

 These first-of-their-kind panels may work especially well for large-scale housing projects where people already live.
 By installing the panels from the exterior, residents may be minimally disrupted.